Best Spicy & Warm Perfumes for Winter (2026) — A Seasonal Fragrance Guide

 Winter is the best season for fragrance layering because richer notes blend and interact more beautifully on cooler skin.
 A few combinations from the collection that work particularly well:

-- Ember + Bliss: Cinnamon spice over golden saffron-sandalwood.
+- Cinnamon No. 425 + Amber No. 235: Cinnamon spice over golden amberwood.
 The warmest combination in the range — utterly enveloping.

-- Obsidian + Nomad: Dark oud smoke meets bold clove spice.
+- Oud No. 401 + Tobacco Leaf No. 407: Dark oud resin meets cured tobacco and campfire smoke.
 This is a statement combination — confident, complex, and genuinely magnetic.

-- Bliss + Obsidian: Golden amber warmth with dark resinous depth.
+- Amber No. 235 + Oud No. 401: Golden amber warmth with dark resinous depth.
 Luxurious and sophisticated — a layered scent that evolves for hours.

 For more layering ideas and technique, see our full guide to layering perfume.